 Skip to main content

 Beagles are lovable dogs who melt hearts with their soulful eyes and long, silky ears.
-They conjure up images of a pack of hounds out on a hunt, a playmate hanging out with a kid, a hiking companion, or a cuddle buddy at night.
-Beagles are certainly all of these.
+They conjure up images of a pack of hounds out on a hunt, a playmate hanging out with a kid, a hiking companion, or even a cuddle buddy at the end of an adventurous day.
+The beagle dog breed is certainly all of these wonderful things and more.

-It’s believed that the ancestors of the beagle were small hunting dogs English gentlemen used to track hares in the 1500s.
-Today, there are two varieties of beagles recognized by the American Kennel Club (AKC).
-The smaller dogs are under 13 inches in height, while the larger can measure over 13 and at or under 15 inches.
+It’s believed that the ancestors of the people-loving beagle were small hunting dogs that English gentlemen used to track hares in the 1500s.
+Today, two varieties of beagles are recognized by the American Kennel Club (AKC): the 13-inch beagle and the 15-inch beagle.
+The smaller dogs are under 13 inches in height, while the larger ones can measure over 13 and at or under 15 inches.
 Both have short coats and come in a variety of colors, with the most common being the tri-colored black, white, and tan.
-The other colors are white and red and the less common lemon and white.
-If you’re thinking about adding a beagle to your family, read on for everything you need to know.
+The other colors of the beagle dog breed are white and red, and the less common lemon and white.
+However, there is so much more to this dog than its looks.

 Are beagles good house pets?

 According to the National Beagle Club of America, Inc (NBC), beagles are wonderful dogs who make excellent family companions and are great with children.
-They have an average lifespan of 12 to 15 years.
-And while the breed is generally healthy overall, some specific diseases are known to affect beagles, according to veterinary experts at PetMD.
-Those health issues include luxating patella (dislocated kneecap), glaucoma, epilepsy, hypothyroidism, and cherry eye.
+They have an average lifespan of 12 to 15 years, and while the breed is generally healthy overall, some specific diseases are known to affect beagles.
+According to veterinary experts at PetMD, those health issues include luxating patella (dislocated kneecap), glaucoma, epilepsy, hypothyroidism, and cherry eye.

-Beagles are among the breeds predisposed to obesity according to the study OPET: Owners and Pets Exercising Together.
+Beagles are among the breeds predisposed to obesity, according to the study OPET: Owners and Pets Exercising Together.
 A combination of at least an hour of exercise a day and healthy portions of high-quality food will help keep a beagle’s weight in check.

 Pros of living with a beagle